-The Missions Extension Fund plan is comparatively new in this field, but our brethren have taken hold of this in a splenčil way.
-We raised \$3,327.84 U.S. gold the past year through the sale of literature and from contributions made by our brethren (the income of a day's salary).
+The Missions Extension Fund plan is comparatively new in this field, but our brethren have taken hold of this in a splendid way.
+We raised \$3,327.34 U.S. gold the past year through the sale of literature and from contributions made by our brethren (the income of a day's salary).
 The Big Week plan has been a great blessing to our publishing houses, schools, and hospitals.
-God has blessed the efforts of our brethren who took part in this campaign, aud many precious souls are to-ray rejoicing in the truth as a result of their work.
-If we expect to carry this message as a result of their work.
-If we expect to carry this message to all parts of our Division field in one short generation, we must not think of it being done solely through the minis-try of trained workers, but through the personal touch of nearly 20,000 lay members.
+God has blessed the efforts of our brethren who took part in this campaign, and many precious souls are to an are suit of their work.

+If we expect to carry this message

+as a result of their work.

+If we expect to carry this message to all parts of our Division field in one short generation, we must not think of it being done solely through the ministry of trained workers, but through the personal touch of nearly 20,000 lay members.
 A consecrated laity who witness to the power of God in their own hearts will send the light of this truth to all parts of the Division field.
-Without question, our churches and companies may become the most power-ful force we have in advancing the king-dom of God.
+Without question, our churches and companies may become the most powerful force we have in advancing the kingdom of God.
 We must bring about a laymen's movement, the laymen to become human torches, letting their light shine for God.
 It is upon this task that the hope of the church rests.